sharankarthikyan/basic-grpc-java-app/README.md

 1. Execute `mvn clean install` in both client and server.
-2. Start both client and server using main function.
+2. Start both client and server.